gyuho/learn/doc/distributed_systems_raft/README.md

    Therefore it is **safe to be applied**.
-Then the `leader` **commits that log entry**. *Raft* guarantees that such entries are committed in a durable storage, and that they will eventually be applied *(executed)* by other available state machines. **When a `log entry` is committed, it is safe to be applied.
+Then the `leader` **commits that log entry**. *Raft* guarantees that such entries are committed in a durable storage, and that they will eventually be applied *(executed)* by other available state machines.
+7. We have one more restriction on `log commit`: at least one new log entry from leader's current term must be replicated on a majority of servers.
+8. **When a `log entry` is committed, it is safe to be applied.
 And for a `log entry` to be committed, it only needs to be stored on the quorum of cluster**.
 This means each `command` can complete as soon as a majority of its followers has responded to a single round of `AppendEntries` RPCs.
    In other words, `leader` does not need to wait for responses from every node in a cluster.
-7. Then the `leader` returns the execution result to the client.
+9. Then the `leader` returns the execution result to the client.
-8. Future `AppendEntries` RPCs from the `leader` has the highest index of `committed` log entry, so that `followers` could learn that a log entry is `committed`, and they can apply the entry to their local state machines as well. *Raft* ensures all committed entries are durable and eventually
+10. Future `AppendEntries` RPCs from the `leader` has the highest index of `committed` log entry, so that `followers` could learn that a log entry is `committed`, and they can apply the entry to their local state machines as well. *Raft* ensures all committed entries are durable and eventually